ChrisSargent/chess/README.md

 # Introduction

-A proof-of-concept to create a two player, real-time chess game using the following components:
+A proof-of-concept to create a two player, replayable, real-time chess game using the following components:

-- A web-based UI writte in the React framework
+- A web-based UI written in the React framework
 - A Socket.io middleware to enable real-time web-based communication
 - A Filemaker Pro database and REST API for storing game state